Youth Advocacy Network

 Healing Art Therapy

-We uses creative self-expression such as drawing, painting, sculpting, or collage, as a way to explore emotions, process experiences, and support psychological healing.
-Rather than focusing on artistic skill, it emphasizes the process of making art as a safe, nonverbal channel for thoughts and feelings that may be difficult to articulate.
+We use creative self-expression such as drawing, painting, sculpting, collage, and beadwork as ways to explore emotions, process trauma, and support healing.
+Rather than focusing on artistic skill, we emphasize the process of making art as a safe, nonverbal channel for thoughts and feelings that may be difficult to articulate.
+Not everyone is an artist but we all can express ourselves creatively.

 Healing Dance Workshops